fastrgv/hbox/README.md

 By today's standards, this is only a moderately capable sokoban solver, solving about 57 of the original 90 (RollingStone solved 59).
 What makes it so interesting and unique is its simplicity and utter ignorance!
 It is unlikely that you will find another sokoban solver that knows LESS about the game of sokoban.

-These qualities result from a minimalistic regimen that AVOIDS:
+These qualities result from a deliberately minimalistic regimen that AVOIDS:

 * complex control mechanisms;
 * domain-specific strategies or tactics;